kernel-community/kernel/docs/module-2/money-speech.md

 Meaningful communication is a balance between the fact that your *ability to speak* ought to be free, with the fact that you don't get to say whatever you please.
 Hence we enshrine freedom of speech as a constitutional good and implement error-handling for exceptions like hate speech and defamation.

-Protocols capable of processing valuable narratives, like Bitcoin and Ethereum, render such interpretive balancing practices unnecessary.
+Protocols capable of processing valuable narratives, like Bitcoin and Ethereum, render such interpretive balancing acts unnecessary.
 Your ability to [access the network](../../module-0/money-language/#open-protocols-and-a-network-of-value) - much like TCP/IP - is free in all senses, requiring only a connection that can support you speaking in the same language as your peers.
 Saying anything *meaningful* (i.e. state-changing) has a specific, well-defined economic cost, captured in transaction fees which accrue to the benefit of those who "listen" to what you have to say.

 In some sense, it is the **primary benefit** of this new order of econo-linguistic network we now communicate with: everyone is simultaneously free to speak *and* the cost of any kind of meaningful speech is well-defined everywhere.
 We are also provided with a clear definition of meaning: any speech act which changes the state of our shared record.